Diyarbakir Diyarbakir Province, Turkey Travel Guide

 Purchase unique regional condiments and dried herbs to take home the flavors of Diyarbakır.

-Support local artisans directly by procuring from their classes or small stalls.
+Support local artisans straight by procuring from their classes or small stalls.
 This ensures money directly benefits producers and preserves traditional crafts.
 Bargain respectfully in bazaars, as it is part of the culture.
 If purchasing larger items, inquire with sellers about shipping options.
 Be aware of customs regulations for your home country.